 The Black Student Experience is open to all UNT Students.

-Registration does not guarantee participation in the weekend retreat; registration for BSE 2019-2020 is OPEN!
-The retreat will take place on September 13th - 15th!
+Registration does not guarantee participation in the weekend retreat; registration for BSE 2020-2021 are now OPEN!
+The retreat will take place on September 11th-September 13th.

 If you have any questions, please contact us directly at email@example.com.

 What does it cost?